wazo-platform/wazo-doc/source/administration/advanced_configuration/ldap/ldap.rst

    When editing an LDAP server, you'll have to restart the CTI server for the changes to be taken into account.

-If you are using SSL or TLS with an LDAP server that is using a CA certificate from an unknown certificate authority, you'll have to add the CA certificate to the :file:`/etc/ssl/certs/ca-certificates.crt` file, modify the :file:`/etc/ldap/ldap.conf` to add the line ``TLS_CACERT /etc/ssl/certs/ca-certificates.crt`` and restart spawn-fcgi
+If you are using SSL with an LDAP server that is using a CA certificate from an unknown certificate authority, you'll have to add the CA certificate to the :file:`/etc/ssl/certs/ca-certificates.crt` file, modify the :file:`/etc/ldap/ldap.conf` to add the line ``TLS_CACERT /etc/ssl/certs/ca-certificates.crt`` and restart spawn-fcgi